centriascolocation/inspec-aws-baseline/README.md

 Please make sure you have InSpec version >= 4 installed, e.g. with `bundle install` (see [Gemfile](Gemfile) for details).

 **We recommend the usage of [aws-vault](https://github.com/99designs/aws-vault).**

+### IAM Permissions

+Make sure your Auditor IAM User has the following managed policy attached:

+`arn:aws:iam::aws:policy/SecurityAudit`

+It is also possible to use higher privileged policies, such as `arn:aws:iam::aws:policy/ReadOnlyAccess`.

+### Profile Execution

 You can easily use this InSpec profile from Github: